Piper Gilles: 2019–2020 season: National gold and Four Continents silver

-At the Grand Prix Final in Torino, Gilles/Poirier placed sixth in the rhythm dance, which was called "a bit disappointing" in comparison to their earlier Grand Prix results.
+At the Grand Prix Final in Turin, Gilles/Poirier placed sixth in the rhythm dance, which was called "a bit disappointing" in comparison to their earlier Grand Prix results.
 Fourth in the free dance, they rose to fifth overall, equaling their placement in 2014.

 Gilles/Poirier were the heavy favourites going into the 2020 Canadian Championships.
-At the beginning of the rhythm dance, Gilles' hair became caught on Poirier's jacket, though his only affected their choreography rather than one of the technical elements.
+At the beginning of the rhythm dance, Gilles' hair became caught on Poirier's jacket, though this only affected their choreography rather than one of the technical elements.
 They nevertheless completed the program and led second-place finishers Lajoie/Lagha by 11.60 points going in the free dance.
 Winning the free dance as well by a wide margin, they claimed their first Canadian national title, which Gilles called "absolutely thrilling."

 Competing at the 2020 Four Continents Championships in Seoul, Gilles/Poirier placed third in the rhythm dance, levels on the Finnstep pattern dance being the main difference between them and American rivals Chock/Bates and Hubbell/Donohue.
 Second in the free dance, they rose to the silver medal overall, with Gilles remarking "I think we are very happy with ourselves."
-They were assigned to compete at the World Championships, but these were cancelled as a result of the coronavirus pandemic.
+They were assigned to compete at the World Championships, but these were cancelled as a result of the COVID-19 pandemic.

 2020–2021 season: World bronze

 Gilles/Poirier were assigned to the 2020 Skate Canada International, but the event was also cancelled due to the pandemic.
 With the pandemic continuing to make in-person competitions difficult, Gilles/Poirier competed at a virtually-held 2021 Skate Canada Challenge, winning the gold medal by a margin of 16.42 points over silver medalists Fournier Beaudry/Sørensen.
 The 2021 Canadian Championships were subsequently cancelled.

 On February 25, Gilles and Poirier were announced as part of the Canadian team to the 2021 World Championships, to be held in Stockholm without an audience due to the pandemic.
 Four-time and defending World champions Papadakis/Cizeron had declined to attend the event due to the pandemic and their own past COVID illness, resulting in the podium being considered more open than in previous seasons, with Gilles/Poirier among the six teams viewed as contenders.
 They placed fourth in the rhythm dance, 1.78 points behind Chock/Bates in third.
-They came second in the free dance with a new personal test in both that segment and in total score, rising to third overall and finishing only 0.36 points behind the silver medals, Madison Hubbell and Gilles' former partner Zachary Donohue.
+They came second in the free dance with a new personal best in both that segment and in total score, rising to third overall and finishing only 0.36 points behind the silver medals, Madison Hubbell and Gilles' former partner Zachary Donohue.
 Poirier remarked afterward that it had "been a very long time for us; we were kind of stuck between sixth and eighth for a very long time, essentially since 2014, so I think just the pent-up frustration of so many years, being able to accomplish this just feels like such a nice relief."
 Their placement combined with Fournier Beaudry/Sørensen's eighth-place qualified three berths for Canadian dance teams at the 2022 Winter Olympics.